groupdocs-viewer/Groupdocs.Viewer-References/english/net/groupdocs.viewer.options/wordprocessingoptions/bottommargin/_index.md

 ---
 title: BottomMargin
 second_title: GroupDocs.Viewer for .NET API Reference
-description: Sets the bottom margin of a page.
+description: The distance in points between the bottom edge of the page and the bottom boundary of the body text.
 type: docs
 weight: 20
 url: /net/groupdocs.viewer.options/wordprocessingoptions/bottommargin/
 ---
 ## WordProcessingOptions.BottomMargin property

-Sets the bottom margin of a page.
+The distance (in points) between the bottom edge of the page and the bottom boundary of the body text.

 ```csharp
 public float?
 BottomMargin { get; set; }